 Stay at: Fairmont Banff Springs, an iconic mountain hotel up on the hillside with beautiful views over Banff.
 The hotel is reminiscent of a French chateau and is aptly nicknamed the ‘Castle in the Rockies’.

+The skiing in Lake Louise is truly fantastic making it one of the best ski resorts in Alberta.
 Overlooking Lake Louise and the Victoria Glacier, Lake Louise ski resort is in a league of its own when it comes to scenery.
 It’s one of the largest ski areas in North America and so it rarely feels crowded.
 If you’re looking for quieter pistes, it really is one of the best places to ski in Alberta.

 To truly appreciate the mountain’s wild and varied terrain, take the Grizzly Express Gondola to one of its tallest peaks.
 On route you’ll pass over the tree-clad foothills to a high vantage point.
 Take in the vast expanse of the Canadian Rockies and Banff National Park.
 From there, the Stampede is a swift, black run that will see you glide down the route back to the mountain’s foothills.

 Stay at: Fairmont Chateau Lake Louise for a majestic hotel set by the lakeside.
 The views of Lake Louise and the towering Victoria Glacier are stunning.

 Canada’s most northerly ski resort, Jasper gives intrepid skiers the opportunity to lose themselves in the hardy forests and deep valleys of Jasper National Park.
 Generously dotted with chutes, bowls, and tree-lined glades, Jasper is one of the best ski resorts in Alberta if you love exploring and playing in nature.